 Any party who wishes to present testimony from an expert witness should identify that witness by providing the witness's name, contact information and a summary of (1) the witness's qualifications to offer expert testimony; and (2) any opinions the witness expects to offer related to the allegations or evidence.
 Any evidence upon which the witness relies must be provided to the investigators and will be made available to the other party and their advisor, as well as to any expert witness the other party has identified.
-This information must be provided as early as possible in the investigation and in no event later than finalization of the investigators and to testify at the hearing.
+This information must be provided as early as possible in the investigation and in no event later than finalization of the investigative report.
+The parties must make any expert witnesses available to be interviewed by investigators and to testify at the hearing.
 If an expert witness is not available to provide live testimony at the hearing, the hearing officer must disregard any information submitted by that expert.